Alan Cobham: Career

 Cobham starred as himself in the 1927 British war film The Flight Commander directed by Maurice Elvey.
 In 1927–28 he flew a Short Singapore flying boat around the continent of Africa landing only in British territory.
 Cobham wrote his own contemporary accounts of his flights, and recalls them in his biography.
 The films With Cobham to the Cape (1926), Round Africa with Cobham (1928) and With Cobham to Kivu (1932) contain valuable footage of the flights.
 Recent commentaries contextualize his flights across the British Empire in the wider events and culture of the time.

 In 1929 Cobham mounted his first tour of Britain, called the Municipal Aerodrome Campaign.
 This was an ambitious plan to encourage town councils to build local airports in the hope of drumming up business for his activities as an aviation consultant.
 Each event would start with free flights to local dignitaries followed by free flights for local schoolchildren, the latter funded by Sir Charles Wakefield, the founder of Castrol, who paid the fares for ten thousand such flights.
 The day would finish with as many paid-for pleasure flights as could be managed for the public, the income from which would pay his expenses and make him a profit.
 The tour visited 110 venues between May and October 1929 using a ten-passenger de Havilland DH.61 Giant Moth G-AAEV named Youth of Britain.
 Cobham declared the tour to have been a great success.

 In 1932 he started the National Aviation Day displays – a combination of barnstorming and joyriding.
 This consisted of a team of up to fourteen aircraft, ranging from single-seaters to modern airliners, and many skilled pilots.
 It toured the country, calling at hundreds of sites, some of them regular airfields and some just fields cleared for the occasion.
 Generally known as "Cobham's Flying Circus", it was hugely popular, giving thousands of people their first experience of flying, and bringing "air-mindedness" to the population.
 In 1933 there were two simultaneous tours throughout the season, named Number 1 and Number 2.
 In 1935 there again were two, but only from 1 July, named Astra and Ferry.
 These continued until the end of the 1935 season.
 In the British winter of 1932–33, Cobham took his aerial circus to South Africa (with the mistaken view that it would be the first of its kind there).
+He closed the circus within weeks of a mid-air disaster in which two of his planes collided over Blackpool on 7 September 1935.
+The pilot of an Avro biplane, South African war veteran, Captain Hugh P Stewart and Blackpool sisters, Lilian and Doris Barnes were killed.